 - Embroidery – This is what we are quickly becoming known for.
 We can embroider your name, gym logo, or any other image you want on a belt which is appealing to all.
 We do not put our logo or company name on anything so you can truly make a belt that is YOURS! *** Please note we can only offer text embroidery in Pioneer's four standard fonts - we cannot offer logos or custom images ***

 - Stitch Color – Your options here are extensive and each one can really make your custom belt stand out.
 Stitch color will not affect the belts performance, but can drastically change the look so be careful on your choice here! *** All of our stock belts come with white stitching as standard (where applicable).
 The two-tone belts we stock come with different stitch colours ***

 - Edging – Edging is something that comes standard with most belt companies, but I wanted to make it an option for you since this is YOUR belt!
 This is our most popular option and can really finish off the belt. *** Please note all of our stock suede belts come with edging but there are many belts that do not, like the treated leather belts.
 Anything on our website can be made without edging to order ***

 - Powder Coated Hardware – Everyone has Nickel plated buckles and levers so we decided to expand our offerings.
 Buckles are available in nickle plated and black finishes.
 Levers are available in a range of colours here.

 Building your perfect weight belt

 Use the information above to help you during the process.
-If you want a cheap and durable belt to last you a long time, go with a simple 6.5mm Pioneer Cut Belt or Lever Belt.
+If you want an inexpensive and durable belt to last you a long time, go with a simple 6.5mm Pioneer Cut Belt or Lever Belt.
 Or choose from the many options available!
 Please contact us if you need any help or want a bespoke belt made to order.